Wednesday, September 19th, 2018 from 8:00am to noon

 How do companies like Apple, Proctor & Gamble and Eastman use design thinking to create exceptional offerings and innovate ahead of their competition? – The customer is at the centre of their business model.

 By incorporating design thinking into their business core, they have been able to effectively leverage the design process.
 Concordia University of Edmonton can provide you with an understanding of the design thinking tools and processes, as well as provide real world experiences to practice your knowledge.

-The design thinking workshop has been created to offer business professionals, entrepreneurs and students an in-depth, hands-on foundation in the design thinking process.
-Through immersive dynamic discussions, relevant readings and team exercises, you will put your knowledge to work with several design challenges.
-You will discover new possibilities and leave with the ability to make a greater contribution to your organization’s success.
+This half-day design thinking workshop has been created to offer business professionals and entrepreneurs an in-depth, hands-on comprehensive introduction to the design thinking process.
+Through immersive dynamic discussions, relevant readings and team exercises, you will practice your knowledge with several design challenges.
+You will discover new possibilities and leave with an understanding of how you can make a greater contribution to your organization’s success.

 - Learn and apply the fundamentals of design thinking

 - Gain an understanding of how to approach wicked problems and plan for success

 - Establish a framework for building an environment that fosters creativity